3:33 (film): Release

 The film released in theatres on 10 December 2021.

 Reception

 Suganth of The Times of India gave a rating of 2.5 out on 5 and wrote, "The film then throws stuff like semi-evil numbers, mediums who communicate with ghosts and more scenes with Kathir [Sandy] that may or may not be bad dreams, but by then, the film stops being truly scary and turns exhausting."

-Behindwoods gave a rating of 2.5 out on 5 and wrote, "3:33 is a watchable horror thriller for Sandy's performance and the film's constant efforts to give the audience something new."
+Avinash Ramachandran from CinemaExpress gave it 3 stars from 5 and worte "Sandy makes a confident start with this decent thriller.”